JWST unveils heavily obscured (active and passive) sources up to z~13: JWST OBSERVATIONS OF SMACS0723

-The galaxy region is partitioned into a series of rings, with inter-ring separation of one pixel.
-A radial profile is extracted by computing the mean intensity of all the non-masked pixels in each ring, and is used to derive the cumulative profile (or `growth curve'), for which masked pixels in a given ring are replaced with the mean intensity computed in that ring (right panel in Fig.\,\ref{fig:photo_example}).
+The galaxy region is partitioned into a series of rings that are used to extract the radial profile and the growth curve (right panel in Fig.\,\ref{fig:photo_example}) by replacing masked pixels in each ring with the mean intensity computed in that ring.
 Profiles are truncated where the signal-to-noise ratio (SNr) in a given ring drops below unity: this corresponds to measuring fluxes using a \emph{variable} aperture, with a size that is tuned to the properties of each target.
 Targets with sufficiently good SNr feature a visible flattening in their growth curve, which is a key check for the goodness of their photometry.
-Finally, MIRI fluxes are corrected for aperture effects, using simulated MIRI point spread functions\footnote{\url{https://jwst-docs.stsci.edu/jwst-mid-infrared-instrument/miri-performance/miri-point-spread-functions}}.
-This step is not necessary for NIRCam images, where the adopted apertures are large enough to enclose virtually all of the PSF light.
+MIRI fluxes are corrected for aperture effects, using simulated MIRI point spread functions\footnote{\url{https://jwst-docs.stsci.edu/jwst-mid-infrared-instrument/miri-performance/miri-point-spread-functions}}.
+We do not implement corrections for NIRCam fluxes, given that the adopted apertures are large enough to enclose virtually all of the PSF light.
 Flux uncertainties are determined with a Monte-Carlo technique: we re-compute $N$ times the flux by injecting Gaussian noise into the image, and take the standard deviation of the resulting flux distribution as our fiducial uncertainty.

+Finally, our procedure is fairly robust against small variations in the target center.
+Visual inspection of our cutouts indicates that target coordinates can be kept fixed for all filters of a given instrument, but must be adjusted from MIRI to NIRCam (by typically 1.3\arcsec) to account for astrometric offsets between the two instruments.